meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 Women reported a greater capacity to savor positive outcomes than did men.
 ## Study 2
 ### Limitations of Study 1
+Using results to draw inferences about cause and effect.